marialauramirabelli/Network-Everything/Final-Project/README.md

 ![img](https://github.com/marialauramirabelli/Network-Everything/blob/master/Final-Project/station1.jpg)

 *Station 2*

-(In the monitor, the size of the text on the screen looks odd because of the monitor's dimensions; the style.css file for the page is the same in Station 2 and in Station 1 - see above -, but only the latter looks as it should)
+(In the monitor, the size of the text on the screen looks odd because of the monitor's dimensions; the style.css file for the page is the same in Station 2 and in Station 1 - see above -, but only the latter looks as it should.)

 ![img](https://github.com/marialauramirabelli/Network-Everything/blob/master/Final-Project/station2.jpg)